opensearch-project/documentation-website/_analyzers/token-filters/keep-types.md

 # Keep types token filter

-The `keep_types` token filter in OpenSearch is a type of token filter used in text analysis to control which token types are kept or discarded during analysis.
+The `keep_types` token filter is a type of token filter used in text analysis to control which token types are kept or discarded during analysis.
 Different tokenizers produce different token types, for example `word`, `<NUM>`, `<ALPHANUM>`.

 `keyword`, `simple_pattern`, and `simple_pattern_split` tokenizers do not support `keep_types` token filter as these tokenizers do not support token type attributes.
 {: .note}

 ## Parameters

-The `keep_types` token filter in OpenSearch can be configured with the following parameters.
+The `keep_types` token filter can be configured with the following parameters.

 Parameter | Required/Optional | Data type | Description
 :--- | :--- | :--- | :---